brandongregoryscott/kazoo/documentation/docs/commands/intersect-untranslated-keys.md

 );
 ```

+-   The CSV file that is opened in VS Code is not initially saved anywhere.
+You can copy/paste this into Excel manually, or save the file and give it a name/location as usual.

 ## Related settings

 -   The culture files are determined by the path(s) or glob pattern(s) specified in the extension's [settings](settings/culture-file-paths).